Latest Updates

 Better value for cleaning performance

-Despite the power advantage of the V11, cleaning performance on surface dirt is almost identical.
+Despite the V11’s power advantage, cleaning performance on surface dirt is almost identical.

-Based on cleaning tests, the difference between the two is just one percent.
+Based on cleaning tests, the difference between the two is only 1%.
 It’s minuscule, considering the price difference.

 Even if you buy the top-of-the-line V10 Absolute, you still spend less than the V11.

-One significant advantage the V11 has over the V10 is in deep cleaning.
-In the medium setting, which, in my opinion, is the most optimal setting for both carpets, the difference is 10%.
+One significant advantage the V11 has over the V10 is its deep-cleaning performance.
+In the medium setting, which, in my opinion, is optimal for both carpets, the difference is 10%.

-If there’s one reason to opt for the V11, it would be to deep clean carpets.
+If there’s one reason to opt for the V11, it’s to deep-clean carpets.

 Winner: Dyson V10